krasoffski/pytasks/README.md

 level.
 I'm going to add different tasks based on books, sites, real live examples.
 Some of them might be tricky or not-well described.
 Feel free to ask any question or add pull requests with clarification.
 I try hard to add interesting tasks so sometimes it requires a time.
+Moreover, I highly recommend to perform final task [pyttleship](tasks/pyttleship.md).

-Not to mention the fact, that main goal of this tasks is use only Python standard library.
+Not to mention the fact, that main goal of this tasks is to use only Python standard library.
 Task designed for `python2.7` but can be easily adopted for 3th version of Python.